m3g/ComplexMixtures.jl/docs/src/contributions.md

 <img src="../figures/kbi_contributions3.png" width="80%">
 ```

+Residues with positive contributions are those for which local accumulation of the solvent compensates the excluded volume effect.
+Residues that are completely hidden from the surface will contribute proportionally to their excluded volumes.

 !!! tip
     See the [2D density map per residue](@ref 2D_per_residue) section for details on indexing, slicing, and arithmetic operations on `ResidueContributions` objects.